 All About View: Working in the Lumion View Editor: Environment: Sun, Sky and Background

-The Editor for SketchUp (Win) and Revit (Win) are very similar, and shown here.
+The Editors for SketchUp (Win), Revit (Win), and ArchiCAD are very similar and are shown here.

 For the SketchUp (Mac) edition, see: